Red Hat OpenShift deployment guide #

 Q: I need to make administrative changes that require a shell prompt.
 How do I get a command line shell prompt in a container within my cluster?

 A: On OCP, you’ll get a shell prompt for a pod.
 To get a shell prompt for a pod, you’ll need the name of the pod you want to work from.
-To do so, log in to your cluster as per your RHM documentation.
+To do so, log in to your cluster.
 For example:

 oc login -u kubeadmin -p XXXXX-XXXXX-XXXXX-XXXX https://api.demo.rht-sbu.io:6443